-Youth should receive levels of supervision that fit their needs and be provided with appropriate independence to practice skills needed for successful independent living.
+Youth should receive levels of supervision that fit their needs and be provided with appropriate independence to practice skills needed for independent living.

-15.0 TLP youth must have a documented assessment which supports a Supervision and Independence plan regarding levels of supervision and independence.
+- 15.0 TLP youth must have a documented assessment which supports their Supervision and Independence plan. - 15.1 The Supervision and Independence Plan must be signed by the youth, DFCS Case Manager and Life Coach. - 15.2 The Supervision and Independence Plan must be re-assessed at least every three months or as often as circumstances or changes dictate by the DFCS Case Manager or Life Coach.

-- 15.1 The Supervision and Independence Plan must be signed by the youth and communicated to the DFCS case manager. - 15.2 The Supervision and Independence Plan should be re-assessed at least every three months or as often as circumstances or changes dictate. - 15.3 Youth in TLPs must be supervised under the same standards as general RBWO programs.
-However, TLP youth may be appropriate for "Graduated Independence" which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors.4
+15.3 Youth in TLPs must be supervised under the same standards as general RBWO programs.
+However, TLP youth may be appropriate for "Graduated Independence" which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors.